cloudhotspot/pypackage-docker/README.md

 - Fast developer feedback - accelerate testing and build activities through Python Wheels caching.
 - Ease of use - reduce complexity of running long Docker commands to simple `make` style commands.
 - Reusability - use Docker image layering to build dependency and configuration trees that promote reusability
-- Leverage familiar Python tooling - use of `pip` and `virtualenv` means this it is possible to extract this workflow outside of Docker
+- Leverage familiar Python tooling - use of `pip` and `virtualenv` makes it possible to extract this workflow outside of Docker

 ## Workflow